pinkpong111/Vector-Storm-Theory/README.md

 Vector Storm Theory is the study of how individual agents lose directional orientation, and how that loss propagates through fractal structure into system-level instability.
 The instability is not the origin.
 It is the aggregate.

+**Foundational Departure — From State Space to Interaction Topology [v2.0]:**

+Conventional dynamical analysis assumes that all critical variables reside within a predefined state space X. VST departs from this assumption.
+The phenomenon it studies — directional loss and its propagation — cannot be fully characterized by state variables alone.
+The generative structure is the interaction topology between vector fields: how agents' directional orientations mutually influence, reinforce, and destabilize each other.

+This means the state space is not the container of the dynamics.
+It is a downstream projection of the interaction field.
+Stability and instability are determined not by state boundedness but by vector alignment structure — a distinction that explains why systems can appear locally stable in state-space coordinates while approaching global collapse in interaction-topology coordinates (see Silent Criticality, Section 1.6.4).

 **Core Premise: Vector Storm is not a bug.
 It is a structural cost of growth.
 The design objective is not zero-storm, but benefit > cost.**

 ---